Félix Auger-Aliassime: 2021: US Open semifinal, top 10

+2022: Davis Cup winner, four titles

 Auger-Aliassime started his 2022 season at the ATP Cup, in which he was part of the winning team.
-He played for Canada along with teammate Denis Shapovalov where they defeated Roberto Bautista Agut and Pablo Carreno Busta, who played for Spain, in the final.
-As a result, he hit a new career-high of World No. 9 on January 10, 2022.
+He played for Canada along with teammate Denis Shapovalov where they defeated Roberto Bautista Agut and Pablo Carreño Busta, who played for Spain, in the final.
+As a result, he hit a new career-high of world No. 9 on January 10, 2022.

 Auger-Aliassime subsequently entered the Australian Open seeded ninth, where he beat Emil Ruusuvuori in the first round in five sets, despite receiving a bagel in the second set.
 He beat Alejandro Davidovich Fokina in the second round, and defeated 24th seed Dan Evans in the third.
-He defeated 27th seed Marin Čilić in the fourth round, before losing to number two seed Daniil Medvedev in five sets in the quarterfinals.
+He defeated 27th seed Marin Čilić in the fourth round, before losing to number two seed Daniil Medvedev in five sets in the quarterfinals, despite being two sets up.

 Auger-Aliassime entered the 2022 Rotterdam Open seeded third.
 After wins against Egor Gerasimov, Andy Murray, Cameron Norrie, and Andrey Rublev, Auger-Aliassime faced top seed Stefanos Tsitsipas in the final.
 He beat Tsitsipas in straight sets, winning his first ATP Tour title after a record of 0–8 in previous finals.
 Auger-Aliassime entered the 2022 Open 13 Provence and again reached the finals after straight set wins against Jo-Wilfried Tsonga, Ilya Ivashka, and Roman Safiullin, but lost to Andrey Rublev in straight sets.

 Auger-Aliassime withdrew from the 2022 Dubai Tennis Championships with a back injury.
 He was to be seeded third.
 He entered the 2022 Indian Wells Masters seeded ninth, and lost to Botic van de Zandschulp in the second round.

 At the French Open, Auger-Aliassime won his first match at this tournament and came back from two sets to love down for the first time in his career to beat Juan Pablo Varillas in the first round.
-He then beat another qualifier, Camilo Ugo Carabelli, and Filip Krajinovic in straight sets to set up a fourth round encounter with Rafael Nadal.
+He then beat another qualifier, Camilo Ugo Carabelli, and Filip Krajinović in straight sets to set up a fourth round encounter with Rafael Nadal.
 There he became only the third player after Novak Djokovic and John Isner to take Nadal to five sets at this tournament.

-At the 2022 National Bank Open, Auger-Aliassime lost in the quarterfinals to Casper Ruud after defeating Cameron Norrie in the third round.
+At the Canadian Open, Auger-Aliassime lost in the quarterfinals to Casper Ruud after defeating Cameron Norrie in the third round.
 At the Cincinnati Masters, Auger-Aliassime reached his fourth back-to-back quarterfinal at a Masters 1000 level in the season defeating Jannik Sinner after saving two match points.
-Next he was upset by eventual winner Borna Coric.
+Next he was upset by eventual winner Borna Ćorić.